 Today, consumers are seeking foods that are safer, tastier, more convenient, natural, healthy, good value and produced in more sustainable ways than ever before.
 Recent advancements in science and technology have opened new frontiers for the production and prolonging shelf life, providing convenience and health benefits, thus creating exciting and challenging opportunities to work.

-Find out why you should study Food Science at The University of Auckland.
+Find out why you should study Food Science (including a Nutrition pathway) at The University of Auckland.

 Find information about undergraduate and postgraduate study options in Food Science and Nutrition, and links to our Food Science courses.

-A message from A/Prof Yacine Hemar, director of the Food Science programme.
+A message from Associate Professor Yacine Hemar, Director of the Food Science programme.

 Our internationally recognised scholars are committed to the University's mandate of producing high quality research and teaching in the field of Food Science and Nutrition.

 Download the Food Science Handbook and flyer for specific programme information.

-Meet some of our Food Science graduates working in a wide range of areas associated with food.
+Meet some of our Food Science graduates working in a wide range of areas associated with food and nutrition.

-Read about our health and safety rules, and school regulations.
+Read about our Food Science regulations including health and safety rules.